Managing Gyro Noise with the Dynamic Harmonic Notch Filters¶

 Checking Notch Filter Effectiveness¶

 Once the notch filter(s) are setup, the effectiveness of them can be checked by again measuring the frequency spectrum of the output of the filters (which are the new inputs to the IMU sensors).
-Refer back to the Measuring Vibration with IMU Batch Sampler page for this.
+Refer back to the Measuring Vibration with IMU Batch Sampler or Raw IMU Logging for FFT Analysis page for this.

 The software notch filters used are very “spikey” being relatively narrow but good at attenuation at their center.
 On larger copters the noise profile of the motors is quite dirty covering a broader range of frequencies than can be covered by a single notch filter.
-In order to address this situation it is possible to configure the harmonic notches as double or triple notches that gives a wider spread of significant attenuation.
-To utilize this feature set INS_HNTCH_OPTS to “1” for double notches, to “16” for triple notches.
+In order to address this situation it is possible to configure the harmonic notches as multiple notches that gives a wider spread of significant attenuation.
+The configuration is controlled by the INS_HNTCH_OPTS parameter.
+This is a bitmask parameter and multiple options are possible at the same time, but using bit 0, 1, and bit 4 at the same time should be avoided.
+Use only one of those in a given configuration.

 double notch option is no longer recommended since the triple notch option has been added.
 With a double notch, the maximum attenuation is either side of the center frequency, so on smaller aircraft with a very pronounced peak their use is usually counter productive.